Communication Studies BA / BS Degree

 - Develop cross-cultural communication skills well-suited to today’s international business environment.

-Graduates of the UT Tyler speech communication program follow many different career paths, including going on for master’s and doctoral degrees.
+Graduates of the UT Tyler communication studies program follow many different career paths, including going on for master’s and doctoral degrees.

 Some of our graduates are earning advanced degrees in areas such as communication and law.
 Others are employed in positions such as: Tyler Morning Telegraph, public relations; Alpha Media House; The Salvation Army, grants administrator; and The Lighthouse for the Blind, public relations specialist.